 I love the fall season, and there is nothing better than enjoying a cup of coffee or tea with a muffin on a cool, crisp morning.
 These Banana Zucchini Muffins are extra large in size, which gives you an excuse to enjoy your morning a little longer!
 Plus, they really are so moist and delicious, you will want to savor it as long as possible!

 This Banana Zucchini Muffins recipe is similar to my Zucchini Banana Layer Cake with Whipped Cream Cheese Frosting (Say that one eight times fast…).
 You will notice there is not frosting on these muffins-they are perfect as it.
 And, they really are pretty simple to make!

-- Eggs: I feel like I keep repeating myself about baking with eggs, but please use room temperature eggs for baking.
+- Eggs: I feel like I keep repeating myself about baking with eggs, but please use room-temperature eggs for baking.
 This affects the height and texture of the muffins.
-Out of eggs?
-No problem!
-Try one of my Egg Substitutes for this recipe!

 - Vegetable oil

 - Ripe bananas: You can’t have bananas that are too ripe for this recipe.
 The riper, the better!

 - Zucchini: Drain the shredded zucchini for this recipe.
 There is no need to peel the green skin off the zucchini unless you want to.
 If you are using a large zucchini, make sure you remove the seeds before grating.

 The Secret to Baking with Zucchini

 I can’t seem to give up the zucchini season quite yet.
 They are such a wonderful vegetable to use in baking, and I think more people are finally jumping on the ‘zucchini in baking’ bandwagon.